So Perth, What does your business, and branding, stand for?

 Get to the bottom of the reasons why you’d like to rebrand.

-Many people cite the catalyst for a rebrand as “feeling like it was time” and whilst this is absolutely valid, it’s integral that the feeling be backed up by strong, strategic guidance and thorough understanding of your brand’s market perception.
-This is especially important if your rebranding strategy involves attempts to expand into new markets.
+Many people cite the catalyst as “feeling like it was time” and whilst this is absolutely valid, it’s integral that the feeling be backed up by strong, strategic guidance and thorough understanding of your market perception.
+This is especially important if your strategy involves attempts to expand into new markets.
 Consider carefully…

 - What is the ultimate benefit to rebranding?

-- What (if anything) is there to lose by not rebranding?
+- What (if anything) is there to lose by not going ahead?

-- Is the desire to rebrand based on data-driven decisions?
+- Is the desire based on data-driven decisions?

 Get buy-in from all major stakeholders before going ahead.

 An effective brand must resonate with all key stakeholders.
-Whenever we see businesses where a ‘top down’ leadership approach to a rebrand has been taken, we usually see situations where several stakeholders become upset, feel disenfranchised or even feel entirely disconnected from the brand to the point where their morale and desire to continue working with the business is impacted.
-If you are to rebrand, you must start with your boots to the ground.
+Whenever we see businesses where a ‘top down’ leadership approach to a rebrand has been taken, we usually see situations where several stakeholders become upset, feel disenfranchised or even feel entirely disconnected to the point where their morale and desire to continue working with the business is impacted.
+If you are to move forward with this process, you must start with your boots to the ground.

 - Understand the data.

-- Understand how your stakeholders (including your employees) feel about your brand.
+- Understand how your stakeholders (including your employees) feel about this.

 - And, understand how they might feel about the change… then ask for their input.